OMerkel/Alquerque/README.md

 ##Game Mechanics

 Alquerque is played alternating players’ turns.
 The player controlling light checkers moves first.
-A player might either
+A player either

-* capture opponent’s pieces if possible or
+* must capture opponent’s pieces if possible or
-* must perform a normal non-capturing move.
+* must perform a normal non-capturing move otherwise.

-Passing is not allowed.
+Passing a turn is not allowed.

 ##Non-capturing Move